diodechain/website/about.md

 ### Article: Our desire
 article:
   animated: false
-  heading: Our desire to upgrade the internet.
+  heading: Our vision is to transform the Internet into everyone's private network
   content: |
     At Diode, we love how the Internet is a wonderful tool that can enable free, civil, and thriving collaboration.
 However, it is has become increasingly difficult to leverage the Internet’s benefits without risking privacy or sustainability.